lewiswlker/Denoising_Diffusion_Minerl/README.md

 ```

 ## Datasets
 We have two datasets, the Navigate dataset for training diffusion models to generate game scenes and the MineRLNavigate-v0 dataset for training conditional diffusion models to generate action vectors.
-You can download them via:
+You can download them through following methods:

-1.Download via BaiduDrive:
+1.BaiduDrive:
 <br>-[Navigate](https://pan.baidu.com/s/18vsSW7eBcP_8ngMQar6fWA?pwd=w53e)
 <br>-[MineRLNavigate-v0](https://pan.baidu.com/s/1KNyvmvtk8YrVPsumA6sRXg?pwd=f2l1)<br><br>

-2.If you encounter difficulties with the above methods, you can download them from : [Minerl's official website](https://minerl.readthedocs.io/en/v0.4.4/tutorials/data_sampling.html).
+2.If you encounter difficulties with the above methods, you can download them from [Minerl's official website](https://minerl.readthedocs.io/en/v0.4.4/tutorials/data_sampling.html).
 <br>
 Note that the dataset used to train the diffusion model is composed of images of 64*64 size, so you might need to extract them from the dataset downloaded from the official website, similar to the official code below:
 ```python